xulek/MuOnlineConsoleClient/README.md

 ## Usage

-When launched, the client will attempt to connect, log in, and select the first available character.
-Once in the game (`Character is now in-game...`), you can use the following commands:
+When launched, the client will attempt to connect, log in, and request the list of available characters.
+Once the character list is displayed, use the following command to select one:

+* `select <number>`: Selects a character from the list by number.
+Example: `select 1`

+After selecting a character and entering the game (`Character is now in-game...`), you can use the following commands:

 * `exit`: Closes the client.
 * `move X Y`: Sends an instant move (teleport) request to coordinates X, Y.